trodrigueza/cyphergusting/README.md

-Implementing some classic Cryptosistems from book Cryptography: Theory and Practice.
+Implementing some classic Cryptosistems.

-Run `cipher_eg` for example.
+Run `examples/cipher_eg` for example.

+Considerations:
+- You can use the library in python: `build\cipher.so`.
+In `examples/main.py` it is imported from `../build`.
+- `CMakeLists.txt` is for building `build\cipher.so`.

 Types supported:
 - Caesar.